casangi/casadocs/docs/tasks/task_simobserve.rst

    It may be useful to simulate observations of an idealized model image consisting, for example, of point sources and Gaussians.
-The CASA component list tool (**cl**) allows the user to specify a set of point sources, Gaussians, disks, and limb-darkened disks.
+The CASA component list tool (**cl**) allows the user to specify a set of point sources, Gaussians, and disks.
 One can then either use that component list directly in **simobserve**, or create a CASA image from the components, or both.
 Details can be found in `this CASA